uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 ``oneapi::dpl::stable_sort_by_key`` sorts the sequence of keys ``[keys_first, keys_last)``
 and simultaneously permutes associated values at the same positions in the range ``[values_first, values_first + std::distance(keys_first, keys_last))`` to match the order of the sorted keys.
+That is, a key and its associated value will have the same index in their respective sequences after sorting.

 Keys are sorted with respect to the provided comparator object ``comp``.
 That means, for any two iterators ``i`` and ``j`` to the sorted sequence of keys such that ``i`` precedes ``j``, ``comp(*j, *i) == false``.
 If no ``comp`` object is provided, keys are sorted with respect to ``std::less``.

 Sorting is stable.
 That means, keys, which do not precede one another with respect to the given comparator, and their associated values maintain the relative order as in the original sequences.

 ``KeyIt`` and ``ValueIt`` must satisfy the requirements of ``ValueSwappable``,